makeabledk/appengine-php-imageserver/README.md

 - fInvert=0,1 inverts the image regardless of the value provided
 - fbw=0,1 makes the image black and white regardless of the value provided

+### Integrate with your project

+Checkout our Laravel package: [makeabledk/laravel-cloud-images](https://github.com/makeabledk/laravel-cloud-images)

 ## Pricing